 1. Strange Interview Process

-Believe it or not, some companies have not given the employees the chance to interview with the head of the department that they will be working with.
-They have also rescheduled interviews a number of times with different candidates and have hired other members without an official interview.
+Believe it or not, some companies do not give the employees the chance to interview with the head of the department that they will be working with.
+They also rescheduled interviews a number of times with different candidates and hire other members without an official interview.
 If you fall into any of these circumstances, it’s best to avoid the company altogether.
 It means they aren’t organised and don’t have a clear structure.

 2. Sense of Boredom and Unhappiness